-Selling final expense insurance means you’re going to be targeting people typically lower income folks between 50 and 85 years old interested in funding their funeral or cremation costs.
+Selling final expense insurance means you’re targeting lower income folks between 50 and 85 years old, interested in funding their funeral or cremation costs.

 That’s why final expense is such an appealing proposition to this market.

-For a low monthly rate, we can eliminate the fear of not affording final expenses, providing instant peace of mind.
+For a low monthly rate, we can eliminate the fear of not affording final expenses for our clients, providing instant peace of mind.